1. What currencies are available for AIIB Loans for nonsovereign-backed clients?

 11. How can borrowers request local currency financing?

-- 2. Conversion request: request the conversion of all or a portion of the disbursed amounts into local currency, at any time during the life of the loan.
-Conversion of already disbursed amounts into a local currency will be available in case AIIB can effectively source local currency through swap markets or a bond issuance.
+- Conversion request after disbursement.
+Borrowers can request the conversion of all or a portion of the disbursed amounts into local currency, at any time during the life of the loan.
+Conversion of already disbursed amounts into a local currency will be available if AIIB can effectively source local currency through swap markets or a bond issuance.

 12. What is the disbursement notice period for a local currency denominated loan?